machanism-org/machai/README.md

    - The contents of the `bindex.json` file are indexed using semantic embeddings, ensuring that the file can be retrieved based on meaning, not just exact keywords.
    - The search and indexing process ensures that developers can quickly find relevant libraries and files based on high-level queries.

-### 5. Semantic Search and Feedback
-When the user queries the system, the vector database utilizes its semantic indexes to identify the most relevant results — finding libraries or related components based on "intent" rather than exact matches.
-The user is notified of the availability of the requested files or relevant results.

 ### BINDEX Schema

 Schema location: https://machanism.org/machai/schema/bindex-schema-v1.json or [bindex-schema-v1.json](core/src/main/resources/schema/bindex-schema-v1.json)